wyeworks/blog/source/_posts/2017-12-28-new-features-in-ruby-2-dot-5-0.markdown

 *Ruby 2.5.0*.

-In particular, I'm a fan of the little method additions and enchancements, such as `slice` and pattern matching on `Enumerable` sequence predicates.
+In particular, I'm a fan of the little method additions and enhancements, such as `slice` and pattern matching on `Enumerable` sequence predicates.
 Also, the reverse backtrace printing looks promising.
 I hope it doesn't end up being just an experimental and temporary thing.